bjango/Bjango-Actions/Help/Help.md

 ### macOS workflows

-A bunch of OS X workflows for adding or removing `@2x` and `@3x` from filenames.
+A bunch of macOS workflows for adding or removing `@2x` and `@3x` from filenames.
 Drag files you’d like changed to the workflows to process those filenames.

 -----